benhowes/vsot/README.rst

 ===================================================
-VSOT - Like black_, but for Django/Jinja2 templates
+(PRE-APLHA) VSOT - Like black_, but for Django/Jinja2 HTML templates
 ===================================================